claresudbery/clare-wiki-ably/pages/think/leading/tech-lead-new-project-checklist.md

 - Look for quick wins / low hanging fruit - eg improving performance, making savings on services.
 Tis is the kind of thing that can really benefit from fresh eyes and allows you to make a quick positive impact and therefore cement trust and good relationships, if handled right
     - Do NOT assign blame in this process.
 You are there to help, not to make other people look bad - particularly if those people are still working in the same organisation, or are closely connected.

+## Processes

+- Be very clear about agile processes, team hygiene, roles and responsibilities.
+Be explicit.
+Negotiate.
+Get buy-in.
+Enoucrage people to have input in definiing their own roles and responsobilities, and the whole team should have input into team processes.
+- Be very clear about deadlines, estimation and forecasting.
+If the end of a sprint is seen as a deadline, WHY?
+What is gained by that?
+Do you want to be rushing and panicking at the end of every sprint?
+If not, what can be to done to mitigate against that?
+- Talk about the trade-offs between estimating and forecasting, and about the fact that an estimate is just a guess to be validated using end-of-sprint data so you can plan the next sprint more effectively.
+Estimates are not promises, they are just planning tools.

 ## Building new relationships

 Be explicit about the following: